pluteski/speech-to-text/blog/content/thinkific_blog1.md

 <br>
-# Conclusion
+# Summary
-There are many ways to learn Apache Spark and apply it realistically to nontrivial datasets; however, demonstrating that your are able to do so comes down to communicating your understanding effectively.
-You can accomplish much of this up-front in advance, by tackling a code project, publishing it, and writing up key results in a visually appealing way.
+There are many ways to learn Apache Spark.
+However, demonstrating your competency still depends on communicating your understanding effectively.
+You can accomplish much of this in advance, by tackling a code project, publishing it, and writing up key results in a visually appealing way.
 This has the dual benefit of sharpening your skills.

 To learn more and see additional tips and project ideas, see my insanely  low-priced online courseware on [Learning Apache Spark SQL](https://learn-apache-spark.thinkific.com/courses/spark-sql) and [Learning Apache Spark ML](https://learn-apache-spark.thinkific.com/courses/sparkml-features)

+Figure 3.
+Frequent 5-tuple analysis on The Collected Works of Sherlock Holmes corpus

 <-- call the Markdown Preview command via the Command Palette: